 Although I’m providing some ingredients and directions, these are really sort of “improvise-as-you-go” recipes, or as my friend, Erin (Gluten-Free Fitness) likes to say … Not Really A Recipe.
 When Erin first used that term in reference to her rendition of my Special Turkey Breast, I said something to the effect of “hey, that’s a recipe!”
 But, then I realized that she used that term as a category on her blog and didn’t mean anything negative at all.
 Instead, she was demonstrating that so many cooking sessions start out as just a concept or basic method with lots of room for improvisation.
 She’s totally right.
 Seize that idea for your cooking and you’ll be a lot happier in the kitchen and end up making some great dishes as well.
 And, that’s true whether you are gluten free or not.

-1 cup cornmeal
+- 1 cup cornmeal

-1 cup gluten-free flour*
+- 1 cup gluten-free flour*

-2 tsp baking powder
+- 2 tsp baking powder

-1 tsp salt
+- 1 tsp salt

-¼ to ½ tsp chili powder, to taste
+- ¼ to ½ tsp chili powder, to taste

-½ cup coconut flakes (or more if needed)
+- ½ cup coconut flakes (or more if needed)

-¼ to ½ tsp chili powder, to taste
+- ¼ to ½ tsp chili powder, to taste

 The coconut I used was actually sweetened.
 (It was left over from making Linda’s wonderful Coconut Cashew Clove Cookies.)
 So I was worried that these tenders might be too sweet, but the chicken taste itself and the chili powder I added offset the sweetness by just the right amount.

 The truth is you really don’t have to buy prepared gluten-free breading mixes to end up with delicious results, and just as importantly, you don’t even need a true recipe.
 I’ve purchased gluten-free offerings in the past like breadcrumbs at $4.00 for 4 ounces and they’ve ended up going to the birds, literally.
 There are so many other breading possibilities that work beautifully and don’t break the bank.
-I’ve shared other options here before at gfe, including two possibilities for a similar recipe for baked chicken nuggets.
+I’ve shared other options here before at gfe, including two possibilities for a similar recipe for our favorite baked chicken nuggets.
 One used crushed potato chips; the other used crushed cornflakes and lots of seasonings.